clean-energy-tools/openadr-3-ts-types/README.md

 The directories contain:

 * Node.js
-    * [`builder`](./node/builder/README.md) -- is a collection of build scripts exploring different tools for the Node.js/TypeScript ecosystem
+    * [`builder`](./node/builder/README.md) -- is a collection of build scripts exploring different code auto-generation tools for the Node.js/TypeScript ecosystem
     * [`package`](./node/package/README.md) -- is the package which is published to the npm repository.
     * ['test`](./node/test/README.md) -- Tests
 * [`example`](./example) -- contains example code demonstrating how this package is used.